azharhussain96/newspaperDatabaseSearch/README.md

 **newspaperDatabaseSearch**

-A python script that searches Chronicling America newspaper database for a keyword between a date range.
+A python script that searches Chronicling America newspaper database for a keyword and tallies its apperance each year for all provided states.

 usage: ./newspaperDatabaseSearch [startDate] [endDate] [searchWord] [state]...